 Expats who work in fields including agriculture, nursing care, shipbuilding, hospitality and construction can apply for this visa.
 The visa is valid for one year and can be renewed for a maximum of five years.

-Foreigners with this visa aren’t able to bring dependants with them.
+Foreigners with this visa cannot bring dependants with them.
 Workers who wish to stay in Japan for more than five years, or who want to bring their family with them, can apply for the Visa 2-SSV2.

 Specified Skills Visa 2 (SSV2)

-This visa can be renewed indefinitely and visa holders are able to bring their family to Japan.
-At the moment, only foreigners already in Japan on the SSV1 visa and who have a high level of specialisation in their field are able to apply for this visa.
+This visa can be renewed indefinitely, and allows holders to bring their families to Japan.
+At the moment, only foreigners already in Japan on the SSV1 visa and who have a high level of specialisation in their field can apply for this visa.

 Certificate of Eligibility